PetrovStark/easy-shipping/README.md

 # Easy Shipping
-Easy Shipping is a simple POC (Proof Of Concept) for file (CSV) ingestion to automate the updating of cargo prices data process.
+Easy Shipping is a proof of concept (POC) to test large CSV ingestion.

 ## Stack
 - Docker Community